mtna/imagemagick-identify-parser/README.md

 ## Overview
 The [ImageMagick](http://imagemagick.org) software suite [`identify`](http://imagemagick.org/script/identify.php) tool, when used with the `-verbose` option, provides comprehensive information about an image.
 While the resulting text output is clear and concise, it is not particularly well suited for machine consumption.

-This Python `ImageMagickIdentifyParser` utility class can be used to call or parse the `identify -verbose <image>` tool text output and converts it into various formats such as JSON or XML for further reuse by code or applications.
+This Python 2.x`ImageMagickIdentifyParser` utility class can be used to call or parse the `identify -verbose <image>` tool text output and converts it into various formats such as JSON or XML for further reuse by code or applications.

 Note that:
 *  You will need [ImageMagick](http://imagemagick.org) to be installed on your system in order to use this utility.